Trams in Lviv: Soviet Period

 During the battles for the city in June 1944, the tram factory was badly damaged.
 Its recovery was gradual: the first journey after the battles took place on March 1, 1945.

-In accordance to the Treaty between the USSR and Poland, the Poles were relocated from Western Ukraine, who departed from the Second Commonwealth to the Ukrainian SSR in Western Poland(Operation Wisla).
-In this regard, approximately 400 employees (80% of staff) of the Tram Administration left their job.
-Due to lack of frames, the normal operation of the tram was interrupted.
+In accordance to the Treaty between the USSR and soviet controlled communist Poland, the Poles were expelled from present day Western Ukraine, which was annexed from the Second Republic of Poland to the Ukrainian SSR.
+As a side effect, approximately 400 employees (80% of staff) of the Tram Administration left their job.
+Due to lack of professionals, the normal operation of the tram was interrupted.
 Employees began to recruit from the staff of the Lviv railway, as well as those in Eastern Ukraine.

 By the summer of 1949, all routes had been restored.
-However, later there was the problem of old cars which had already been in operation for 50 years - these were modernised in the car repair workshops.
+However, later there was the problem of old cars which had already been in operation for 50 years – these were modernized in the car repair workshops.
 New tramways consisted of two tied cars.
 The wooden parts in them had been replaced by metal, doors were arranged with pneumatic drives, and open outside areas were closed off.
 The upper part of the car was painted in blue, the bottom in yellow.
 As of January 1, 1950, the Lviv tramway consisted of two depots with a total capacity of 80 carriages, 185 passenger cars (of which 59 were trailer vehicles), 19 cargo platforms and snow blowers.

-In 1959, the journey between Svoboda Avenue and Mickiewicz Square was stopped in order to allow room for the trolleybuses.
+In 1959, the journey between Liberty Avenue and Mickiewicz Square was stopped in order to allow room for the trolleybuses.
 Instead, a roundabout was set up near the Puppet Theater.
-In connection with the laying of trolleybus routes, the operation of trams was stopped along the following lines: on Bogdanovka(1953), on Kulish Street (1959), and on the streets of Zelena, Dniprovskaya and Levytskiy (1963).
-In 1952 to 1953 a line from Zhovkva horn was continued to the tram depot number 2 (near the meat processing plant).
+In connection with the laying of trolleybus routes, the operation of trams was stopped along the following lines: on Bogdanivka(1953), on Kulish Street (1959), and on the streets of Zelena, Dniprovska and Levytskiy (1963).
+In 1952 to 1953 a line from Zhovkva tollhouse was continued to the tram depot number 2 (near the meat processing plant).

 In the 1950s, the renovation of the tram park was started.
 Due to the impossibility of using new one-way wagons (not designed for "shuttle traffic") in areas without turning rings, the Lviv tram line was forced to close the lines to the High Castle (route No. 12) and to the upper parts of the Ivan Franko Street (route No. 10).
 Since then, the minimum number of routes has been six.

-During the 1970s, the city received a large number of new Tatra T-4SU and Tatra KT-4SU cars, which resulted in the introduction of many units from the 1970s (when travelling on two trained cars).
+During the 1970s, the city received a large number of new Tatra T-4SU and Tatra KT-4SU cars, which resulted in the introduction of many units from the 1970s (when traveling on two trained cars).

 In 1978 a Lviv tramway trolleybus repair plant was delivered, designed for 400 major repairs per year.
 It began to serve urban transport companies not only in Lviv but also in other cities of Ukraine and Russia.